microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/.github/pre-lecture-quiz.md

 *Complete this quiz in class*

-1. A program be created without the creator writing any code
+1. A program can be created without the creator writing any code

 - [ ] True
 - [ ] False